 Opening an account will be free, but until you’ve paid your membership fee and verified your identity, you won’t be able to post any content to the site, or access the Project areas.
 Unverified free accounts are essentially offered as a way of getting a feel for the service prior to joining.
 If you haven’t verified your account within a certain time, we will delete it and the associated data.

 We firmly believe having only paid membership is what will give the site traction.
 Having a stake in what you engage in immediately sets it out as more valuable to the user.
 Policymakr will grow more slowly than Facebook or Twitter, but it will never have the millions of orphan accounts that have become such an issue for these sites.

 We hope to start working on projects in the second half of 2020.

-You can certainly join now, yes, and you won’t be charged for membership until we launch properly.
+You can certainly sign up now, yes, and you won’t be charged for membership until we launch properly.

 If you decide to support us in the Kickstarter campaign, you’ll have the added kudos of being categorized a Founder Member, with free membership for life.

 Of course you can.
 Send us a document in text form using the Contact Form, which has a setting for sending attachments.